Larry Miller (comedian)

-Lawrence John Miller (born October 15, 1953) is an American comedian, actor, podcaster, and columnist.
+Lawrence John Miller (born October 15, 1953) is an American comedian, actor, voice actor, podcaster, and columnist.
 He is primarily regarded as a character actor, with The A.V.
 Club noting that he "can be counted upon to improve every film or television show he appears in".
-His better-known roles include Lou Bonaparte in Mad About You (1993–1998), Pointy-haired Boss in Dilbert (1999–2000), Edwin Poole in Boston Legal (2004–2008), Mr. Hollister in Pretty Woman (1990), Dean Richmond in The Nutty Professor (1996) and Nutty Professor II: The Klumps (2000), Walter Stratford in 10 Things I Hate About You (1999) and Paolo Puttanesca in The Princess Diaries (2001) and The Princess Diaries 2: Royal Engagement (2004).
+His better known roles include Lou Bonaparte in Mad About You (1993–1998), Pointy-haired Boss in Dilbert (1999–2000), Edwin Poole in Boston Legal (2004–2008), Mr. Hollister in Pretty Woman (1990), Dean Richmond in The Nutty Professor (1996) and Nutty Professor II: The Klumps (2000), Walter Stratford in 10 Things I Hate About You (1999), Principal Elliot T. Jindraike in Max Keeble's Big Move (2001), and Paolo Puttanesca in The Princess Diaries (2001) and The Princess Diaries 2: Royal Engagement (2004).
+He reprised his role as Walter Stratford in the television series 10 Things I Hate About You (2009–2010).

 Miller has also served as one of the regular players in Christopher Guest's mockumentary films.

 Early life and education

-Miller was born in Brooklyn and grew up in Valley Stream, New York, on Long Island.
+Miller was born in Brooklyn into a Jewish family, and grew up in Valley Stream, New York, on Long Island.
 He studied music at Amherst College.
-He is Jewish.
-He has said that one of his grandmothers was from Latvia and one of his grandfathers was from Austria.

 Career

 Miller's first acting job was as the emcee on the TV series Fame.
 He gained mainstream attention for his part in popular scenes of Pretty Woman involving him as a store clerk for the main characters.

-His film roles include Walter Stratford in the movie 10 Things I Hate About You as well as several characters in Christopher Guest's mockumentary movies.
-He has held prominent supporting roles in Carry On Columbus, The Nutty Professor, Nutty Professor II: The Klumps, and Max Keeble's Big Move.
+His film roles include Walter Stratford in 10 Things I Hate About You as well as several characters in Christopher Guest's mockumentary films.
+He has held prominent supporting roles in Carry On Columbus, Radioland Murders, The Nutty Professor, Nutty Professor II: The Klumps, and Max Keeble's Big Move.
 He has over 50 film appearances.

 He was part of the main cast of Life's Work, The Pursuit of Happiness, and High School Cupid, a Cupid Inc. Story.
 He is also a frequent guest actor on television, most notably as the nasty doorman on Seinfeld in the episode "The Doorman".
 He played Edwin Poole in the ABC dramedy Boston Legal.
 He played nightclub owner Michael Dobson in two Law & Order episodes, first in the episode "Coma" and then later in "Encore".
 Miller appeared as himself in a third episode, "Smoke".
-He was also in 8 Simple Rules for Dating My Teenage Daughter, where he played Tommy, Kyle's obnoxious father and Paul's (John Ritter) colleague.
+He was also in 8 Simple Rules, where he played Tommy, Kyle's obnoxious father and Paul's (John Ritter) colleague.

-He is friends with Jerry Seinfeld, and once auditioned for the part of George Costanza.
+Miller is friends with Jerry Seinfeld, and once auditioned for the part of George Costanza.